plblum/jivs/docs/Learning_Jivs/Server_Pages/Server_pages_workflow_round_trip.md

 attachEditorEventHandlers(vhm);
 attachPresentationHandlers(vhm);

-vhm.broadcast();
+vhm.broadcastState();
 ```

-`broadcast()` redistributes the current Text Values and validation state through the configured callbacks.
+`broadcastState()` redistributes the current Text Values and validation state through the configured callbacks.
 This updates editors and validation presentation after their handlers have been attached.

 The complete restoration order is: